Yasser-R/v1-payment-api/source/includes/_refund.md

 Commercial, Non-Profit, and Government type accounts can refund payments that have been received.
 There is no limit on the window of time in which a payment can be refunded.
 Individual accounts currently cannot refund payments.

 A refund creates a new transaction.
-This transaction will not incur a $0.25 transaction fee.
-The refund amount can be up to the total payment amount, plus any transaction fee assumed by the sender and any facilitator fees assumed by the sender.
+The refund amount can be up to the total payment amount, plus any facilitator fees assumed by the sender.

 The Refund API requires the [_Recipient's_ Transaction ID](#how-transactions-work) to be provided.